tkchafin/resistnet/README.md

 ### Genetic distance models

+The currently recommended way to run autoStreamTree is to provide a labelled matrix of pairwise genetic distances, as there are many available packages for calculating these.
+This input matrix is provided using the --genmat argument, and should be tab-delimited with both column and row labels matching your population or individual identifiers.

 Built-in genetic distance calculations are currently in beta, meaning they are provided conditionally and still require more extensive external testing.
-They appear to be by-and-large functioning as written, but I would like to have a much more comprehensive test of whether or not my implementation of each statistic produced identical (or very similar) results to those of other packages such as Arlequin.
+They appear to be by-and-large functioning as written, but I would like to have a much more comprehensive test of whether or not my implementation of each statistic produces identical (or very similar) results to those of other packages such as Arlequin or adegenet.
 If you use autoStreamTree for your research and have the ability to directly compare your genetic distance matrix with those of other packages, please do so and feel free to let me know how they compare.
 Please note that I also offer the ability to directly import a genetic distance matrix that has been externally calculated, skipping this step altogether.

 Currently I provide options for individual-based distances (p-distance and various substitution-model corrected distances), and population-based distances which use allele frequency data (such as Fst):